staticpagesjs/cli/README.md

 - a **controller** (`controller`) where your data can be transformed and
 - a **destination** (`to`) which will render the final page.

-> Additional properties can be added to the `Route`, these properties will be accessible in the `controller` via the `this` context.
+> Additional variables can be added to the `Route`, these properties will be accessible in the `controller` via the `this` context.

 Formally:
 ```ts